 The underpinning of political theory is epistemology.
 On first blush, this would seem to make no sense, as the link is not obvious, but the link is there.

 Good examples of this link are found when examining the genesis of attempts at rejection of the current dominate paradigm of empiricism backed/ infused progressivism.
-The roots of this progressivism are intertwined with empiricism, which is derived from protestant roots.
-I have covered this before, and made the case that Liberalism/ progressivism/ empricism/positivism is one great web of anti-thought that is the negative impression left by the high-low mechanism.
-An anti-tradition that has no defining or logical coherence except as an anti-everything not central power approved.
+The roots of this progressivism are intertwined with empiricism, which is derived from protestantism.
+I have covered this before, and made the case that liberalism/ progressivism/ empricism/positivism is one great web of anti-thought that is the negative impression left by the high-low mechanism.
+An anti-tradition that has no defining or logical coherence except as an anti-everything not central Power approved.
 A web of ideas and concepts constantly promoted by power with no other explanation for this zeitgeist.

 This adoption of nationalist theory would result in “irreconcilability” with liberals because: